lanl/PRISM/README.md

 Julienne.jl is a Julia implementation of streaming linear regression with a modified F-test for online change-point detection.
 This contains an implementation of Myers et al (2016) “Partitioning a Large Simulation as It Runs” which tests, in a streaming fashion, whether an existing linear fit continues to describe new data or whether a new linear fit would provide a better description.

 ### FastGPEstimation
-FastGP estimation is a set of coding tools towards the identification of Gaussian Process hyperparameters using convolutional neural networks and the verification of these parameters using maximum likelihood estimation.
+FastGP estimation is a set of coding tools towards the identification of Gaussian Process hyperparameters using convolutional neural networks and the verification of these parameters using maximum likelihood estimation (using the anisotropic squared kernel).
+This set of tools also includes code to extract data from E3SM simulation NetCDF outputs.

 #### Helper Functions included in this package